Legion2/ritam/cli/README.md

 Usage: ritam [OPTIONS] COMMAND [ARGS]...

 Options:
-  -e, --endpoint <url>  Endpoint URL the RITAM Device and Application Manager --version             Show the version and exit
+  -e, --endpoint <url>  Endpoint URL of the RITAM Device and Application Manager --version             Show the version and exit
   -h, --help            Show this message and exit